Crissium/SilverDict/README.md

 - [X] Ignore case when searching
 - [ ] GoldenDict-like morphology support (walks -> walk) and spelling check (fuzzy-search, that is, malarky -> malady, Malaya, malarkey, Malay, Mala, Maalox, Malcolm)

-StarDict and DSL dictionaries use [`dictzip`](https://github.com/cheusov/dictd) (`.dz`) to compress text files, allowing random access and on-the-fly decompression.
-Unfortunately, the inner workings of dictzip involving bitwise operations are not well understood.
-As for BGL, its organisation is completely opaque to me.
+StarDict and DSL dictionaries use [*dictzip*](https://github.com/cheusov/dictd) (`.dz`) to compress text files, allowing random access and on-the-fly decompression.
+Unfortunately, the inner workings of dictzip involving bitwise operations are not well understood.[^1] As for BGL, its organisation is completely opaque to me.

 Morphology dictionaries would require the user to specify the language, so we may need to add a new 'language(s)' field to the dictionary metadata.